marinamuca/adventofcode2021/README.md

 # adventofcode2021
-These are my solutions to the problems of https://adventofcode.com/2021.
+These are my solutions to the programming puzzles of https://adventofcode.com/2021.